What is an Invoice? Complete Guide

 What is Invoice Receipt?

-When an invoice recipient or customer makes a payment for an invoice, they typically receive an invoice receipt from the business or service provider as confirmation of the payment.
-The invoice receipt will typically include the following information:
+When a customer makes a payment for an invoice, they typically receive an invoice receipt from the business or service provider.
+The invoice receipt will typically include:

 • The name and contact information of the business or service provider